Quick summary of key school information

 Dedicated staff/programs for students with special learning needs |

-We have a small department in charge of that, and several teachers with specialized training. |
+We have a small department in charge of that, several teachers with specialized training, and AI specialized in making adaptations for student work. |

 Learning support offered |